FanaticJK/useful-codes/readme.rst

 File Get Content
 ###################

-This file contains a a code that uses curl to get content of a remote file.
+This file contains a code that uses curl to get content of a remote file.